 The pathogen that causes onion downy mildew has the evocative name Peronospora destructor, and it truly can destroy your onion crop.
 In the right conditions, this disease spreads quickly, leaving destruction in its path.
-But there are ways to prevent it and manage it if you see the early signs.
+There are ways to prevent it and manage it if you see the early signs, however.

 Downy Mildew of Onion Crops